Buy now, pay with Klarna. Learn more

 1 day assessment for skilled workers looking to get onsite and get their Tiling NVQ level 2.

-How long is a Tiling Course - From 1 day to 8 Weeks depending on your needs, consider what can be learnt in a short time, we have learnt that you cannot become a working tiler without a minimum of 3 weeks training and 4 weeks before starting an NVQ to become a qualified skilled tiler, but if your looking to complete your own home tiling project then 5 days will give you enough skills for most domestic tiling jobs.
+How long does it take to learn to tile? - From 1 day to 8 Weeks depending on your needs, consider what can be learnt in a short time, we have learnt that you cannot become a working tiler without a minimum of 3 weeks training and 4 weeks before starting an NVQ to become a qualified skilled tiler, but if your looking to complete your own home tiling project then 5 days will give you enough skills for most domestic tiling jobs.

 Unfortunately many training companies and colleges only teach and award training Diploma qualifications, these are good but will not enable you to get your CSCS card.